 - Test drive the expanded solutions that can shorten your time to market

-- Engage with experts and dive deeper into the new capabilities
+- Dive deeper into the new capabilities and enhancements

 As Technology Evangelist, Jeff loves showing customers new ways to use software and complementary tools to make their jobs easier.
 Jeff has been working with SOLIDWORKS since its first release in 1995 and he has been with GSC since 1992!
 He is a Certified SOLIDWORKS Professional, a Certified SOLIDWORKS Support Technician, a Certified SOLIDWORKS Instructor, a Certified Simulation Support Technician, and a Microsoft Certified Professional.